kiranmai31/dimiourappservice/Azuredocment.md

-Terraform with Azure
+**Terraform with Azure**
 1.Create the modules folder
-2.Create the main.tf for appservice inside resource code have to write and vnet 3.create the main.tf file for appservice with vnet 4.Download the terraform tool
+2.Create the main.tf for appservice inside resource code.
+3.create the main.tf file for appservice with vnet 4.Download the terraform tool
 5.Authenticate with azure using azure cli